Luk4x/dev-burger-order-log-interface/readme-en.md

 It consists in 2 pages:

 -   The first performs the registration of orders validated by the checks.
--   The second lists the orders already registered and also informs their respective status and prices.
+-   The second lists the orders already registered and also informs their respective status (with a random preparation time between `5` to `40` seconds) and price (generated from the number of characters in the order + a random value between `1` to `50`).

 ## 🚀 Technologies used